 Instead of the short, weeks-long period the dams were created for, it took months for the Tax Day floods to be released.
 Harvey’s floodwaters will likely also take months.
 Robert Van Cleave, a Corps official, said that these extended periods of high-level waters put increased pressure on the foundation of the dam itself.

 The other problem is erosion and voids.
 Because these are earthen dams (with entire sections made of clay and sand), the walls of the dam are permeable.
 As far back as 2009, internal documents at the Corps showed that voids in the reservoir walls demonstrated “urgent and compelling need for action.”
 The Corps has not specified when that action might take place or what would happen if the dams didn’t receive repairs in time.
-The earthen walls also contribute to problems of seepage; some documents indicate that the Corps
+The earthen walls also contribute to problems of seepage.

 The Interim Reservoir Control Action Plan

 One of the most troubling documents was an internal file called the “interim reservoir control action plan.”
 The plan showed that the Corps was deeply concerned about the damage that a 25-year storm could cause to the Addicks and Barker dams.
 Keep in mind that Harvey was an 800-year storm, with water levels far higher than the Corps ever predicted.
 Again, the plan doesn’t specify what happens when the water levels exceed the maximum set by the plan—which has happened two years in a row.
 All it recommends is accelerated releases of the floodwaters.

 Fear of dam failure may have motivated the unprecedented speed with which the Corps released water during Harvey, flooding thousands more homes than would have been damaged otherwise.
 City officials have plans in place should the dams ever fail…but have failed to elaborate what those plans look like or would require.